UFC Columbus Results & Highlights: Blaydes TKOs Daukaus

 New Zealand’s Kai Kara-France took on Askar Askarov in this flyweight top contender battle.
 Round one was all Askarov after he took the back of Kara-France and made several standing rear-naked choke attempts.
 Kara-France bounced back in round two, fending off Askarov’s grappling and almost put the Russian out with some heavy head strikes.
 In round three, Kara-France fended off a standing body triangle from Askarov, before having some sucess on the feet to earn a unanimous decision victory.
 Catch the highlights below.

-Bryan Barberena upset homecrowd favorite and Ohio native Matt Brown by earning a split decision victory in this welterweight instant classic.
-Brown landed a takedown early in round one, before both fighters enjoyed sucess on the feet.
+Bryan Barberena upset home-crowd favorite and Ohio native Matt Brown by earning a split decision victory in this welterweight instant classic.
+Brown landed a takedown early in round one before both fighters enjoyed success on the feet.
 Round two was a back-and-forth affair, with both fighters landing heavy elbows and strikes.
 And it was much of the same in round three, as Brown and Barberena kept up a fast pace, battering each other on the feet.
 Catch the highlights below.

 Alexa Grasso def.
 Joanne Wood